anurmatov/dadt/midterm/final.md

 2. Node.js Documentation.
 Node.js.
 URL: [https://nodejs.org/en/docs/](https://nodejs.org/en/docs/)
 3. Express.js Documentation.
 Express.js.
 URL: [http://expressjs.com/](http://expressjs.com/)
 4. EJS Documentation.
 EJS.
 URL: [https://ejs.co/](https://ejs.co/)

+## Legal Notice Regarding the Use of Survey Data
+The dataset used in this project, The Public 2023 Stack Overflow Developer Survey Results, is available under the Open Database License (ODbL): http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/.

+In compliance with the ODbL, this project is free to share, adapt, and create derivative works from The Public 2023 Stack Overflow Developer Survey Results, provided that proper attribution is given to Stack Overflow, the database remains open (if redistributed), and any adapted database is shared under the same ODbL license.

 ## Appendices